Joesta/citifixer-users-app/README.md

 *CityFixer Android App*

-This App allow users to take a photo of potholes and report it to local municipality, togther with localtion of where the photo was captured (Address) using coordinates, description and severity.
+Users make a report of a damaged infrastructure and save it to a database.
+We integrated maps to allow users to show where their reports were made, timestamp, and image of the damaged infrastructure.

 ---